PercussiveRepair/nyum/_recipes/pork_schnitzel.md

 ---
 * `4` boneless pork loin chops (about 5 to 6 ounces each)
-* `1 1/2 cups` all-purpose flour
+* `1½ cups` all-purpose flour
 * Kosher salt and freshly ground black pepper
 * `2 large`  eggs
-* `1/2 cup` milk
+* `½ cup` milk
 * `4 cups` plain dried bread crumbs
 * `2 tbsp` extra-virgin olive oil
 * `2 tbsp` butter
 * `1 sprig` thyme
 * Lemon wedges

-> Begin by placing each chop between 2 sheets of plastic wrap and gently pounding them out with the flat side of a meat tenderizer until they are an even 1/4-inch thick.
+> Begin by placing each chop between 2 sheets of plastic wrap and gently pounding them out with the flat side of a meat tenderizer until they are an even¼-inch thick.
 >
 > Put the flour in a shallow dish and season with salt and pepper.
 Whisk the eggs and milk in another shallow dish and season with salt and pepper.
 Put the bread crumbs in a third dish and again season with salt and pepper.
 Lightly dredge each piece of pork in flour, then in the egg and finally into the bread crumbs, pressing the bread crumbs onto the pork gently so they have a nice even coating.
 >